 Providing a safe learning and working environment is of paramount importance to Eastern.
 Eastern encourages and supports programs which promote safety, good health and well-being of the college community.
 This policy endorses efforts which ensure the quality of occupational and community environments while participating in college sponsored and work-related activities.
-It shall be the responsibility of the President or his/her designee, to promulgate rules that will enhance the health and safety of employees, students and general public for activities.
-It shall be the responsibility of all employees, students and federal laws and regulations.
+It shall be the responsibility of the President or his/her designee, to promulgate rules that will enhance the health and safety of employees, students and general public for activities that take place on college property, in accordance with state and federal laws and regulations.
 It shall be the responsibility of all employees, students and general public to follow all necessary health and safety rules and to report any health and safety hazards to the appropriate College authority.
-All personnel should refer to Administration Regulation 6.4: Safety Program, (Attachments: 1234).
+All personnel should refer to Administration Regulation 6.4: Safety Program, (Attachments: 1 2 3 4).